Different Styles of BBQ Sauces

 If you think Texas, you should be thinking cattle.
 So clearly beef is the protein and of course beef brisket is king.
 Brisket is a crazy piece of meat that I both love and hate.
 This is because great brisket is amazing, anything less than great is, well, not very good.

-I find that most Texas style joints focus on mesquite or post oak wood and a tomato based sauce (if using a sauce at all).
-Beef seasoning can also be varied, but simple salt, pepper, and garlic (SPG) is common.
+I find that most Texas-style joints focus on mesquite or post oak wood and a tomato-based sauce (if using a sauce at all).
+Beef seasoning can also be varied, but simple salt, pepper, and garlic (SPG) are common.
 As you get closer to the border of Mexico you may see other influences in the rub.

 Memphis Style BBQ